-The development of NMVOC emission from 1990 to 2017 shows a decrease from 38 kt to 36 kt with the highest fall in the beginning of the period (Figure 5.7).
-Back in 1990 two third of the emission originates from the cattle production, which is fallen to half the emission in 2017.
-A decrease of emission from cattle is a consequence of less number of animals due to higher milk yield.
-An increase of the production of swine and fur bearing animals has resulted in an increase of the emission from these animal groups from 1990 to 2017.
+The development of NMVOC emission from 1990 to 2018 shows a decrease from 69 kt to 53 kt with the highest fall in the beginning of the period (Figure 5.7).
+The greatest part of the emission originates from cattle and the decrease of emission is mainly a consequence of less number of cattle due to higher milk yield.

-Figure 5.7 Emission of NMVOC from manure management, 1990-2017.
+Figure 5.7 Emission of NMVOC from manure management, 1990-2018.

-5.3.5 NO_x
+5.3.5 NOx

-An estimate of NO_x from manure management has been calculated and shows that 1 % of the agricultural NO_x emission in 2017 is related to animal husbandry.
+An estimate of $NO_x$ from manure management has been calculated and shows that 1 % of the agricultural $NO_x$ emission in 2018 is related to animal husbandry.

-The estimation of NO_x emission is based on the EMEP/EEA guidebook (2016) Tier1 approach.
+The estimation of $NO_x$ emission is based on the EMEP/EEA guidebook (2016) Tier1 approach.